TINY DESK 2020 • The Making of On My Way

 MARCH 3, 2020

-I woke up to pee in the wee hours of the morning and saw a text from my hot-mess of a friend.
+I woke up to pee in the wee hours of the morning and saw a text from a friend.
 It was just past bar closing time and I hadn’t heard from her in a while.
 She texted “I hope you and the kitties are ok.”
 I brushed it off as her fishing for a couch to crash on, but I was in Kansas so I went back to bed.
 My alarm popped off at 6:45a.
 I looked at my phone to turn it off and saw 20 or so texts from people I knew.
 The texts were from all over the United States and they came in the middle of the night.
 My throat immediately sank into my stomach.
 You know that feeling when you first realize someone is dead.
 Something really bad has happened.
 All these missed calls and texts from people you rarely talk to.
 The messages were worried and scared.

 Are you okay?…….I am worried about you…..Did you all make it okay?…Is your house okay?